1997-1998. ARC Post-doctoral Research Assistant, Wellcome Trust Centre for Matrix Research, University of Manchester.

-We are also investigating the role of mitochondria and the role of ubiquitination in OA.
+We have are also investigating the role of mitochondria and ubiquitination in OA.

 Main techniques: Gene expression analysis/profiling (Real-time PCR, Taqman Low density arrays, microarray, RNA-seq).
 Cell signalling analysis.
 RNAi (siRNA, shRNA). miRNA analysis.
 Cas9/CRISPR.
 Transcription factor analysis (EMSA, mutagenesis, reporter assays).
 Epigenetic analysis.
 Models of osteoarthritis.

 My laboratory will research the mechanisms by which HDACi block MP expression, determine the signalling pathways/mechanisms and identify the HDACs involved.
 We are specifically focussing on HDAC3.

 Age is the major risk factor for Osteoarthritis.
 We are investigating the molecular mechanisms of how ageing impacts on cartilage.

 Manipulating gene expression in cartilage is currently not possible therefore we have developed an interest in tissue engineering, to generate cartilage from the differentiation of stem cells.
 Using this model we have generated a series of -omics scale data to help understand what controls a chondrocyte phenotype.